deislabs/wasi-experimental-http/readme.md

 # `wasi-experimental-http`

 This projects adds experimental and _temporary_ outgoing HTTP support for WASI modules.
 It is currently unstable and incomplete.
+This project does not aim to replace WASI's native networking and sockets API, but rather provide a temporary workaround for guest modules to make outbound HTTP requests until WASI stabilizes the networking API.

 ### Writing a module that makes an HTTP request